LCD TV Buyers Guide

 Screen Size

-When you head along to purchase your LCD the first thing to think about is what size the television will be.
+When you head along to purchase your LCD or LED backlit TV the first thing to think about is what size the television will be.
 The thinness of modern television sets means that you can hang them on the wall, sit them on a small table or hang them from the ceiling - if you get the urge.

-However, if you sit too close you will end up staring at pixels and if too far back you won't make out all of the high-definition goodness that modern LCD TVs offer. take stock of where you sit and plan the home theatre system's location so that you can find the right size TV to suit your living room, bedroom, or any other space you are planning to place the TV in.
+However, if you sit too close you will end up staring at pixels and if too far back you won't make out all of the high-definition goodness that modern LCD and LED backlit TVs offer.
+Take stock of where you sit and plan the home theatre system's location so that you can find the right size TV to suit your living room, bedroom, or any other space you are planning to place the TV in.

 (And if you plan to wall mount your TV please make sure the wall is able to take the weight!
 And the TV you purchase should be VESA mount compatible.)